Cheremshansky District: Flag and Coat of Arms

-In March 2005, he Council of the Cheremshansky municipal district approved its new heraldic insignia.
-The canvas of the coat of arms is divided into three parts, the color combination repeats the national colors of the Republic of Tatarstan, depicting a silver-colored stone wall erected on a green field.
+In March 2005, the Council of the Cheremshansky municipal district approved its new heraldic insignia.
+The canvas of the coat of arms is divided into three parts, the colour combination repeats the national colours of the Republic of Tatarstan, depicting a silver-coloured stone wall erected on a green field.
 Above an arch made in the wall, a silver owl sits on a red background.

 The central object of the coat of arms, a stone wall, symbolizes the Cheremshan fortress and points to the historical role of the region in protecting the south-eastern borders of Muscovy.
 The wall can be interpreted as a symbol of strength and independence, and the arch made in it symbolizes hospitality and tolerance.
 The owl looking at the viewer personifies wisdom and vigilance while guarding state borders.
 The green field at the bottom highlights the natural wealth of the region.
 The flag is based on heraldic elements of the district coat of arms.
 The flag has a width-to-length ratio of 2:3.